-- 4.4 An Integrated Impact Assessment (IIA) has been carried out as part of the development of the proposals set out above.
-It is included as Appendix 2 and there is a positive impact as follows: - The Route Map 2030 and Beyond identifies many projects which will support a reduction in the Council's own emissions and therefore its contribution to regional emissions, demonstrating a positive impact towards supporting action on climate change mitigation and adaptation. - Reducing emissions from actions within the Council will support a cleaner, safer environment for children, young people, staff and residents of Aberdeenshire as well as provide exciting opportunities for development and learning. - 4.5 The following Risks in the Corporate Risk Register have been identified as relevant to this matter on a Corporate Level.
-However, it is acknowledged that working towards a 75% reduction in Council owned emissions has the potential to impact upon any number of areas across the Council risk portfolio. - Risk ID ACORP010 as it relates to environmental challenges - Risk ID ACORP006 as it relates to reputation management - Risk ID ACORP001 as it relates to Budget Pressure - 4.5.1 The following Risk in the Directorate Risk Register has been identified as relevant to this matter on a Strategic Level: - Risk ID ISSR010 as it relates to Climate Change
+- 4.3.5 In achieving the Council's targets we will also have to include a general evolution of staff roles to incorporate consideration of climate change as part of the day job.
+In the next 2 5 year period Services and Directorates will be supported through augmenting the corporate lead team on Climate Change as well as putting in place project specific leads.
+The options for funding this approach will be developed further in discussion with Finance and Service leads.
+This is likely to be a combination of sourcing external funding, building into the Capital Programmes of work, gaining support as part of collaborations and putting in place secondment opportunities. - 4.4 An Integrated Impact Assessment (IIA) has been carried out as part of the development of the proposals set out above.
+It is included as Appendix 3 and there is a positive impact as follows: - The Route Map 2030 and Beyond identifies many projects which will support a reduction in the Council's own emissions and therefore its contribution to regional emissions, demonstrating a positive impact towards supporting action on climate change mitigation and adaptation. - Reducing emissions from actions within the Council will support a cleaner, safer environment for children, young people, staff and residents of Aberdeenshire as well as provide exciting opportunities for development and learning. - 4.5 The following Risks in the Corporate Risk Register have been identified as relevant to this matter on a Corporate Level.
+However, it is acknowledged that working towards a 75% reduction in Council owned emissions has the potential to impact upon any number of areas across the Council risk portfolio. - Risk ID ACORP010 as it relates to environmental challenges; - Risk IDACORP006 as it relates to reputation management; and - ACORP001 as it relates to Budget Pressure. - 4.5.1 The following Risk in the Directorate Risk Register has been identified as relevant to this matter on a Strategic Level: - Risk ID ISSR010 as it relates to Climate